-The busiest airport in the UK and second-busiest worldwide, London Heathrow Airport handles an amazing 75 million passengers each year.
+The busiest airport in the UK and one of the busiest worldwide, London Heathrow Airport handles an amazing 75 million passengers each year.
 Located 15 miles (24km) from central London, the airport is served by about 90 airlines (including British Airways, which uses Heathrow as its home base) offering flights to London Heathrow from something like 180 destinations worldwide.

 London Heathrow Airport is the main gateway for flights to London.
 Despite its distance from the city centre, Heathrow utilises extensive public transport options that create easy, hassle-free transfers into London.

 The airport itself is immense, with four large terminals.
 It can be easy to get lost, but the facility is well-signed and staff members are always on-hand to help.
 Nevertheless, passengers should allow plenty of time when making connections.

 In terms of attractions and entertainment, London Heathrow Airport has near-endless options for shopping and dining in each terminal.
 Even just people-watching in the diverse crowds is a good way to pass the time while waiting for a flight.

 The airport is situated 15 miles (24km) west of London.

 The quickest way into London is on the Heathrow Express train, which leaves every 15 minutes for Paddington station, takes 15 minutes, and costs £22 if booked online or at a ticket machine, or £27 on-board, if travelling during off-peak times.
 Paddington has good connections to the other London railway stations and all parts of London via the London Underground.
 Heathrow is also on the Piccadilly underground line, which takes passengers into central London in around 50 minutes.
 The National Express coach service runs to central London and other towns and cities throughout the UK.